Many electric vehicles to lose big tax credit with new rules

 The rules, required under last year’s Inflation Reduction Act, are likely to slow consumer acceptance of electric vehicles and could delay President Joe Biden’s ambitious goal that half of new passenger vehicles sold in the U.S. run on electricity by 2030.

-Biden’s administration concedes that fewer electric vehicles will be eligible for tax credits in the short term because of the rules, which set standards for where EV battery parts and minerals come from.
-But it says that, over time, more EVs and parts will be manufactured in the U.S., creating a domestic supply chain and more jobs.
-The credits and other measures also will end dependence on China for parts and minerals, which it now dominates, the Democratic administration contends.
+The new rules take effect April 18 and are aimed at reducing U.S. dependence on China and other countries for battery supply chains for electric vehicles.

 Electric vehicles now cost an average of more than $58,000, according to Kelley Blue Book, a price that’s beyond the reach of many U.S. households.
 The tax credits are designed to bring prices down and attract more buyers.
-But $3,750 — half the full credit — may not be enough to entice them away from less-costly gasoline vehicles.
+But $3,750, half the full credit, may not be enough to entice them away from less-costly gasoline-powered vehicles.

+Biden administration officials concede that fewer electric vehicles will be eligible for tax credits in the short term because of the rules, which set standards for where EV battery parts and minerals come from.
+But they say that, over time, more EVs and parts will be manufactured in the U.S., creating a domestic supply chain and more jobs.
+The credits and other measures also will end U.S. dependence on China for parts and minerals, officials contend.

+The new rules will help consumers save money on EVs “and hundreds of dollars per year on gas, while creating American manufacturing jobs and strengthening our energy and national security,” Treasury Secretary Janet Yellen said Friday.

+Manchin called it “horrific” that the Biden administration “continues to ignore the purpose of the law, which is to bring manufacturing back to America and ensure we have reliable and secure supply chains.”

+Referring to the proposal’s 60-day comment period, Manchin said, “My comment is simple: Stop this now.
+Just follow the law.”

-If you’re looking to buy an EV and want the full $7,500 tax credit, you’d better move quickly.
+Drivers looking to buy an EV must move quickly to get the full $7,500 tax credit.
 The Internal Revenue Service lists more than three dozen electric or plug-in hybrid passenger vehicles made in North America that now are eligible.
-But some won’t qualify or will get only half once the new Treasury Department rules take effect April 18.
+But some won’t qualify or will get only half once the new Treasury Department rules take effect in less than three weeks.

 A Treasury official wouldn’t give an estimate of how many EVs would be eligible under the new rules.
 The department plans to publish a list on April 18, the official said.